dullroar/ten-steps-to-linux-survival/Step10.md

 ## Turn on Your Signals{.unnumbered}

-One of the basic concepts in UNIX program is that of ["signals"](https://en.wikipedia.org/wiki/Unix_signal)\index{signals}.
+One of the basic concepts in UNIX program is that of ["signals"](https://en.wikipedia.org/wiki/Unix_signal)\index{Signals}.
 You are probably already familiar with one way to send signals to a program, which is via `Ctrl-C` at the command prompt, which sends the `SIGINT` ("interrupt") signal to the program.
 Typically this will cause a program to terminate.

 However, most signals can be "caught" by a program and coded around.
 There is one "uninterruptable" signal, however - `SIGKILL`.
 We can send `SIGKILL` to a process and cause it to terminate immediately with:

 \drcap{Terminating a process with extreme prejudice}
 ```bash
 kill -s 9 14302
 ```

 The `-s 9` is for signal #9, which is the `SIGKILL` signal (it is the tenth signal in the signal list, which is 0-relative, hence #9).

 You can also use the following "shorthand" for `SIGKILL`:

-\drcap{Even shorter way to kill the process}
+\drcap{Even shorter way to \texttt{kill} the process}
 ```bash
 kill -9 14302
 ```